Extinct Species

 There is a set of species protected by international ecology organizations, which expressly prohibit their hunting, capture, possession or even the destruction of their habitat given that they are generally species threatened with extinction.
 This is part of the efforts of numerous conservation organizations that try to prevent the total and definitive disappearance of these animal and plant species, thus defending the legacy of global biodiversity, that is, the variety of animal species that exist on the planet.

-You may be interested: Alternative Energies
+You may be interested: Wind Energy

 Some protected species are the Panda Bear (Ailuropodamelanoleuca), the black vulture (Aegypiusmonachus), the Mediterranean seal (Monachusmonachus) and the Iberian lynx (Lynx pardinus).